What Causes the Hard Shifting Automatic Transmission Problem?

 Shifting problems can occur when the sensors fail to receive and send correct signals and readings and from and to other parts.
 Hard shifting could be the result of bad sensors that cannot function or transmit wrong signals from the engine.
 For example, a malfunctioning speed sensor can mess up with the shifting timing by reporting that the vehicle speed is slower or quicker than it actually is.

-Trouble in the Vacuum Lines
+Trouble in the vacuum lines

 Hard shifting could result from a problem in the vacuum lines.
 Disconnected, clotted, or twisted lines can force extra pressure on the transmission and make it hard for the gear to shift.

 Not all automatic cars have the same design and mechanism.
 Some models feature a cable to connect the shifter handle to the transmission.
 It can stretch or break over time.
-As a result, the indicator needle will not line up with the gear you choose, making the vehicle responding slowly to the gear shifting.
+As a result, the indicator needle will not line up with the gear you choose, making the vehicle respond slowly to the gear shifting.

-Worn out Clutch
+Worn out clutch

 Just like the shifter cable, the clutch of a vehicle can also wear out over time.
 It can deteriorate faster than usual if you are used to rough driving.
 Signs of a failing clutch could be a hard shifter, a soft-feeling clutch, and a burning odor.

-Error Codes
+Error codes

 All automatic cars have a digital transmission control module that stores all sorts of transmission error codes.
 If you can’t put your finger on the exact reason, take the vehicle to a mechanic to look into the error codes.
 Decoding them will help you to figure out the cause of hard shifting and the repair process.